Welcome

 Key Term: Metadata

-Data about data, providing context for electronic documents, such as creation date, author, modification history, and email recipient information.
+Data about data, providing context for electronic documents, such as creation date, author, modification history, email headers, geolocation, device identifiers and file hash values.
 Metadata can be essential evidence.

 Collected data is then processed to prepare it for review.
-This may involve filtering irrelevant data, removing duplicate files (de-duplication), converting files to a common format, and indexing the data for searching.
+This may involve filtering irrelevant data, removing duplicate files (deduplication), email threading, converting files to a common format, and indexing the data for searching.
+Agreed deduplication and threading parameters reduce review volume while maintaining completeness.
+Parties should agree production formats (native, text plus images like PDF/TIFF, with load files and metadata fields) to ensure the receiving party has equivalent access for search and analysis.

 Review and Production